Killinaskully: Pat Shortt's characters

 The Irish comedian Pat Shortt, who writes the series, is responsible for many of the characters in the show.
 He plays Dan Clancy the village's storyteller and regular at Jacksie's, corrupt politician Willie Power, sexually empowered bed and breakfast proprietress Goretti, teacher Louis Cantwell and traveller Pa Connors.

 Cllr.
 Willie Power

 Cllr.
-Willie Power is the only Local Councillor representing the Local Electoral Area of Killinaskully presumably on North Tipperary County Council where Killinaskully is based. wheeler and dealer, fixer and chairman of every committee imaginable in the tiny village.
-A master stroke-puller, he is capable of turning any situation to his advantage and is easily excitable when someone tries to oppose him, particularly his arch-rival Larry Cummins.
+Willie Power is the only Local Councillor representing the Local Electoral Area of Killinaskully presumably on North Tipperary County Council where Killinaskully is based. wheeler and dealer, fixer and chairman of every committee in the tiny village.
+A master stroke-puller, he is capable of turning any situation to his advantage and is excitable when someone tries to oppose him, particularly his arch-rival Larry Cummins.
 He was last elected in the 2005 Local Elections.
 He ran as the "Independent Republican Christian Social Democrat" Candidate where he received 1,900 votes beating Larry Cummins Independent and Dieter Langer Green Party.
 Known to be corrupt, he has a conviction of obstructing a tribunal into an insurance scandal.